A Low-rank Matching Attention based Cross-modal Feature Fusion Method for Conversational Emotion Recognition: Related work

 \subsection{Multimodal Feature Fusion Approaches}

-Here, we briefly review the multi-modal feature fusion methods for the CER task.
-Zadeh et al. \cite{zadeh2017tensor} proposed a tensor fusion network (TFN) to realize the multi-modal feature fusion by using the Cartesian outer product operation.
+In this subsetion, we briefly review the multi-modal feature fusion methods for the CER task.
 Liu et al. \cite{Liu2018EfficientLM} designed a low-rank multi-modal fusion method (LFM) to reduce the computational complexity caused by the change of tensor dimensions.
 Hu et al. \cite{hu2021mmgcn} proposed a multi-modal fused graph convolutional network (MMGCN) to model dialogue relations between speakers and fuse the cross-modal features.
 Lian et al. \cite{lian2021ctnet} proposed a Conversational Transformer Network to fuse complementary semantic information from different modalities.
-Hu et al. \cite{9747397} proposed Multimodal Dynamic Fusion Network (MM-DFN), which performs emotion recognition by eliminating contextual redundant information.
-Although these multi-modal fusion approaches can obtain discriminative fused features by exploiting the information of different modalities, they are either computationally expensive or do not fully consider the complementary information of different modals.
+Hu et al. \cite{hu2022mm} proposed Multimodal Dynamic Fusion Network (MM-DFN), which performs emotion recognition by eliminating contextual redundant information. {Ma et al. \cite{10109845} proposed a transformer-based self-distillation model to dynamically learn the intra-modal and inter-modal information interaction.} {Li et al. \cite{li2023graphmft} proposed a Graph network based Multi-modal Fusion Technology (GraphMFT) for CER.
+GraphMFT achieves the fusion of intra-modal and inter-modal contextual semantic information by building multiple graph attention networks.} {The CFN-ESA proposed by Li et al. \cite{li2024cfn} effectively integrated the data distribution between modalities and promotes the interaction of multimodal information by constructing a unimodal encoder, a cross-modal encoder and a sentiment conversion module.} Although these multi-modal fusion approaches can obtain discriminative fused feature by exploiting the information of different modalities, they are either computationally expensive or do not fully consider the complementary information of different modals.